NethServer/docs/administrator-manual/en/base_system2.rst

 section the administrator can change the OpenSSH listening port, disable root login and password authentication.

-By default, SSH access is limited to ``root`` user and all users inside the designed administrative group (``Domain Admins``).
+By default, SSH access is limited to ``root`` user and all users inside the designated administrative group (``Domain Admins``).
 It is possible to selectively grant SSH and :index:`SFTP` access to some groups, while administrators are always granted access to SSH and SFTP.